vck3000/ProAvalon/README.md

 ### Installing

-1. Fetch (using git) a copy of the code:
+1. Clone (using git) a copy of the code:
 ```
 cd C:/YourFolder
 git clone https://github.com/vck3000/ProAvalon.git